Candidates seeking Perrysburg school board seats speak at forum

 Two of the five seats are up for election.

-Three candidates are seeking the position.
-Jarman Davis, a member of the board for six years, Ray Pohlman a member of the board for four years and Kelly Ewbank a Perrysburg native seeking her first election.
+Three candidates are seeking the positions.
+Jarman Davis, a member of the board for six years, Ray Pohlman a member of the board for four years and Kelly Ewbank, a Perrysburg native seeking her first election to the school board.

 "The system in Columbus is broken, but the system here in Perrysburg is doing really well and I want to continue that work," said Davis.